paigeweber13/fine-hardware-visualization/README.md

    happen)

 # TODO:
-Got a lot of guidance from Dr. Saule today.
-Will dump it here and sort it into immediate/long-term over the rest of today and tomorrow

- - software engineering spaghetti
-   - spending some time refactoring makes sense
-   - refactor with a purpose
-   - typedef long names in performance_monitor
-   - split performance_monitor up by functionality
-   - fhv.cpp: organize hierarchically.
-Cairo: move code for core to separate function, move code for RAM to separate function, etc.
-     - cairo is basically a stack machine with styles.
-Before making changes can save current state (push) and then after making changes can revert to previous state (pop)
-       - cairo_save(cr);, cairo_restore(cr); .
-Basically push/pop.
-Can inside a
-         block have more calls to these because it's a stack
- - general time management
-   - don't switch back and forth between likwid and fhv.
-Pick one. fast context switching is typically bad
- - likwid stability issues
-   - is this an issue of likwid? or how I use it?
-   - spend a few hours identifying more about it, but don't dig into codebase
-   - likwid can only do some things, we may add other tools to be used alongside.
-We may also
-   - google summer of code may accept a project to fix likwid as an option for a summer internship.
-If I'm interested.
-   - if it's something I could knock out in a couple weeks and then likwid would be exactly what we need, it's perfect.
-But if this is going to take months of work, maybe not

 ## Immediate:
  - [ ] work on likwid stability issues
    - [ ] how much time do I need to dedicate to fix it?
- - [ ] improve software engineering
+   - [ ] is this a likwid issue or a usage issue?
+     - [ ] what if we use this on other code, or a likwid example?
+Or another machine?
+     - [ ] google summer of code may accept a project to fix likwid as an option for a summer internship.
+If I'm interested.
  - [ ] port usage isn't what we expected it... why on CPU-heavy polynomial block, port4 (store data) is still the most saturated
    - [ ] what happens if we increase degree past 100?
  - [ ] more counters to visualize.
    - [ ] quickly finish looking at all perfgroups